About the Foundation

 Peter J. Ferrantelli

 Peter Ferrantelli is a retired businessman, a San Diego native with public service activities and ties to those that span over forty years.
-Peter is one of the founders of Noah's Ark Angel Foundation and serves as its board chair because he believes in Noah Homes and wants to preserve the community for his son, who is a current resident, and for all who are part of the Noah Homes family.
+Peter is one of the founders of Noah's Ark Angel Foundation and served for many years as its Board Chair because he believes in Noah Homes and wants to preserve the community for his son, who is a current resident, and for all who are part of the Noah Homes family.